If you’ve whipped up a big batch of hummus, you might be wondering if you can store and reheat it to use in the next few days.

 - Once warm, remove and serve immediately

-This method works just fine if you’re in a rush or only looking to reheat a small portion of hummus.
+Results: This method will work fine if you’re in a rush or only looking to reheat a small portion of hummus.
+My hummus tasted nice, but the consistency was noticeably smoother and a bit mushy.

 Reheating hummus in a hot water bath

-- Place a portion of hummus in a freezer or zip-lock bag.
+- Place a portion of hummus in a freezer or zip-lock bag and remove as much air from the bag as possible before sealing.

 - Prepare a bowl with hot water (not boiling).

-- Rest the bag in the bowl for 1 to 2 minutes or until warm.
+- Rest the bag in the bowl for 3-4 minutes or until the hummus is warm.

 - Remove and serve immediately.